Co-ordinated by Mark Callaghan - 31 May 2019

 Top Tip: Employers in Colombia must agree the employee’s basic salary, benefits and any trial period in writing, otherwise these terms will not be valid.

-Remember to tune in next month for a further set of facts and tips!
+Remember to look out for a further set of facts and tips coming very soon!